Old Town Chocolate Stores (Self Guided), Vienna

 1) Manner

-The Manner shop is located next to St Stephen Cathedral.
+The Manner shop is located next to Saint Stephen Cathedral.
 There you can find the famous Manner wafers and Mozart balls, both are delicious in taste and great gifts to bring home from Vienna.

-The Manner shop is located next to St Stephen Cathedral.
+The Manner shop is located next to Saint Stephen Cathedral.
 There you can find the famous Manner wafers and Mozart balls, both are delicious in taste and great gifts to bring home from Vienna.

 2) Altmann & Kühne